tjoyner/ofvioletsandlicorice/chapter5.md

 Daniel laughed: "You're best calling card for The Office of Tourism."

 "No, it's that I can't take all of this wine rhetoric anymore.
 We have only that and we build castles of lies.
 And there's no place for anything, for a memory.
-We all seem born gentlemen since this is no longer a land of ruin."
+We all seem born gentlemen since this is no longer a land of hardship."

 "This is good," said Daniel, who would have preferred to think about his own issues.